AlmirMBH/movie-post-app/README.md

 ###ROLES
-There are 3 roles seeded in the application: admin, user and guest.
-Guest is more used as an example, so that it can be used in CRUD operations testing.
+There are 3 roles seeded in the application: admin, user, and guest.
+The "guest" role is primarily used as an example for testing CRUD operations.

 ###EXCEPTIONS AND LOGS
-The exception handling was done via SetLogMessagesAndHttpResponse class.
-In this class I set custom response and write logs that can be found in storage folder.
-The files are entitled error.php and info.php.
-The purpose is to have detailed logs about anything that happens in the application.
+Exception handling is performed through the SetLogMessagesAndHttpResponse class.
+In this class, custom responses are set, and logs are written, which can be found in the storage folder.
+The log files are named error.php and info.php.
+The purpose of these logs is to provide detailed information about any occurrences within the application.

 ###REPOSITORY
-The application communicates with the database via so-called data access layer i.e. repository.
-Each model has a controller and each controller extends a base controller that has an interface.
-The CRUD operations are done via base repository, while the rest, model-specific operations are done in the model specific repositories.
+The application utilizes a data access layer, known as a repository, to communicate with the database.
+Each model has a controller, which extends a base controller that includes an interface.
+The base repository handles the CRUD operations, while model-specific operations are implemented in the corresponding model-specific repositories.

 ###SEARCH FILTER
-Taking into account scalability, maintenance and easiness of adding new filters to each model, I implemented a filter model.
-It uses traits, base filter and it is based on Eloquent builder.
-The request commes to a controller and it is then redirected to the Model where a scope method is used (via Trait) to add a builder instance.
-It then goes to the base filter where it is looped through.
-The point is that the methods in ModelFilters are entitled exactly the same as the input fields.
-Therefore, when the base filter loops through the request, the methods are searched for in the ModelFilter and if they are found the field and value are applied to it.
-The base filter also implements pagination.
+To ensure scalability, ease of maintenance, and simplicity in adding new filters to each model, I have implemented a filter model.
+This filter model utilizes traits and a base filter, built on the foundation of the Eloquent builder.
+When a request is received by a controller, it is then directed to the corresponding model.
+A scope method (via the trait) is used to add a builder instance.
+The request is subsequently passed to the base filter, where it is looped through.
+The methods in the ModelFilters are named identically to the input fields.
+As the base filter iterates through the request, it searches for matching methods in the ModelFilter.
+If found, the field and value are applied accordingly.
+Additionally, the base filter includes pagination functionality.

 ###FORM REQUESTS
-All inputs are validated in custom requests i.e. form requests.
-Instead of method ->all(), ->validate() is used, so that only the validated inputs are used (security).
+All inputs are validated using custom form requests.
+Instead of the ->all() method, ->validate() is used to ensure that only the validated inputs are used for security purposes.

 ###MIDDLEWARE
-There are 2 middlewares in the application, CORS and AUTH.
-As their name says, they are used for login, logout and registration and CORS.
+There are 2 middlewares in the application: CORS and AUTH.
+As their names suggest, they are used for handling login, logout, registration, and CORS functionality.

 ###POLICIES
-Although policies are not part of the requirement, I included them as a security measure.
-They are commented out and in case you want to test them, just uncomment e.g. $this->authorize('create') in any controller.
-Only the admin is allowed to perform all CRUD operations.
-Bear in mind that tests do not work with policies.
+Although policies are not part of the requirements, they have been included as a security measure.
+They are currently commented out.
+If you wish to test them, you can uncomment lines such as $this->authorize('create') in any controller.
+Only admins are allowed to perform CRUD operations.
+It's important to note that tests do not work with policies.

 ###TESTS
-The tests have been written for all the models (not all methods).
-They can be started using the following command:
-- "php artisan test"
-or if you want to start only a specific test, you can use:
-"php artisan test --filter UserControllerTest".
-The tests will require an additional database.
-See config/database.php and add the necessary keys in the .env.
+Tests have been written for all the models (although not all methods).
+You can start the tests by using the following command: "php artisan test."
+If you want to run a specific test, you can use: "php artisan test --filter UserControllerTest."
+The tests require an additional database.
+Please refer to the config/database.php file and add the necessary keys in the .env file.

 ###CACHING
-The caching is implemented with favorite movies.
-It is refreshed each time a movie is added or deleted from the list.
-In addition, caching is suited to each user i.e. the cache is not deleted for a user with ID 4 if a user with e.g. ID 6 adds or removes a movie from the list.
+Caching is implemented for favorite movies and is refreshed whenever a movie is added or deleted from the list.
+Additionally, caching is specific to each user, meaning that the cache for user ID 4 will not be affected if another user, such as user ID 6, adds or removes a movie from their list.

 ###SLUGS AND ROUTE MODEL BINDING
-Slugs are implemented on Posts model, just as a demonstration of how slugs can be set and used instead of ID.
-In addition, route model binding is implemented in all "show" methods in all controllers.
+Slugs are implemented in the Posts model to demonstrate how they can be used instead of IDs.
+Route model binding is implemented in all "show" methods across all controllers.

 ###JWT
-The JWT user authentication has been implemented and the APIs cannot be used if a user is not logged in.
+JWT user authentication has been implemented, and the APIs cannot be accessed unless a user is logged in.